syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-Set the `ViewModel` instance as the `BindingContext` of your page, this is done to bind properties of `ViewModel` to  the chart.
+Set the `ViewModel` instance as the `BindingContext` of your page to bind `ViewModel` properties to the chart.

-N> Add namespace of `ViewModel` class to your XAML Page if you prefer to set `BindingContext` in XAML.
+N> Add namespace of `ViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.

 {% tabs %}